 2. Application layer (Business Tier)

 2. Database layer (Data Tier)

-Client system handles Presentation layer, Application server handles Application layer and Server system handles Database layer.
+The client system handles the Presentation layer, the Application server handles the Application layer, and the Server system handles the Database layer.

-Note: Another layer is N-Tier application.
+Note: Another layer is the N-Tier application.
 N-Tier application AKA Distributed application.
-It is similar to three tier architecture but number of application servers are increased and represented in individual tiers in order to distributed the business logic so that the logic will be distributed.
+It is similar to the three-tier architecture but the number of application servers is increased and represented in individual tiers in order to distribute the business logic so that the logic will be distributed.